agavrel/42_CheatSheet/README.md

 In Short: You will create magic and learn to do what Muggles were only able to do accidentally.

 ---
-## For Candidates: About the "Piscine"
+## :coffee: For Candidates: About the "Piscine"
 The piscine is the entrance exam that consists of **4 weeks fully dedicated at coding**, solving exercises and submitting group and solo projects.

 Although the school advise you to "come as you are", and this is what I did, it does certainly help to prepare beforehand.